 A new group began to come to the fore.
 Peter Carr succeeded Ralph McKendry as group leader.
 Gord Bartholomew and Buck Cairncross took over mowing of the grass.
 They were later succeeded by Gord's grandsons Scott and Tory Baldwin.
 Other volunteers included Kim Baldwin McInnis and her husband Lester who developed and built the Victorian flower gardens in the base of the silos and around the nursery.
 Rob Saunders involvement was short lived due to his too early death.
 His wife Jo continues to be active.

-Other new faces included John Sankey the coordinator of the Dolman Ridge Grove; Robert McKendry who continues his family's involvement; John Adams who has picked up Ernie Kerr's surveying of land, trees and building of the tree data base.
+Other new faces included John Sankey, chair of ECSONG; Robert McKendry who continues his family's involvement; John Adams who has picked up Ernie Kerr's surveying of land, trees and building of the tree data base.
 Murray Inch would succeeded the Baldwin's in mowing of lawns and scything weeds.
 He later succeeded Peter Carr.
 Roman Popadiouk brought his international forestry training to the Park and with it some additional specimens.
 Other names are the Metcalfe's, Jo-Anne, Cliff and Hugh, Debbie Decooman and family, Bart Steele, and Nick Zrymiak.